BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

         if len(arr) == 1:
             return arr[0]
 ```
-If the entirety of the binary search is completed then eventually l will equal r.
-This means the entire array was traversed through a binary search and no droplet was detected
+If the entirety of the binary search is completed then eventually L will equal R. This means the entire array was traversed through a binary search and no droplet was detected
 within the acceptable bounds.
 This means the algorithm didn't find the target and Brute Force searches through the original method of finding a droplet to find the closest droplet.

 ```